julzaza/wildwitchherbs/_posts/2025-07-03-seven-witchy-herbs.md

 ---
 layout: single
-title: "7 Witchy Herbs from Around the World: A Herbal Travelogue of Magic"
+title: "7 Witchy Herbs from Around the World (That Aren’t Lavender)"
-excerpt: "Explore seven powerful herbs from diverse cultures.
-Learn their lore, rituals, and magical uses—rooted in folklore and lived practice.
-Perfect for witchy herbal medicine-makers and plant magicians."
+excerpt: "Forget the trendy stuff.
+These seven herbs come straight from folk magic, ancestor altars, and dirt-under-the-nails witchcraft across cultures.
+From Balkan graveyards to South African dreamscapes—meet the plants with power."
 author: wildwitchyherbs
 categories:
   - Herbal Witchcraft